The One Where I Pack My Books

 “I look like a hippopotamus.”

-“You do not know look like a hippopotamus!”
+“You do not look like a hippopotamus!”
 He laughed.

 He caught me sitting down in the vintage green chair in our bedroom after I’d tried on a pretty crop top that I’d grabbed on my way to check out at the store yesterday.
 I’d tried it on with multiple pairs of high rise shorts and pants trying to get it to work because the color is the perfect shade of red for me and it’s 100% linen making it perfect for summer.